sailpoint-oss/developer.sailpoint.com/products/idn/api/standard-collection-parameters.md

 }
 ```

 This will get the next 100 records in the search query.
-Repeat this process until no more records are returned.
+Repeat this process until no more records return.

 ## Filtering Results